The Funds List

 Renewable Student Scholarships

-Both the Marie Saltwick and Armond Hauge Scholarships provide $3,000 renewable donations designed to support four years of post-secondary higher education for Denfeld graduates.
-Each year, these combined scholarships provide more than $100,000 for first year post-secondary education expenses for more than 40 deserving Denfeld graduates.
+The Marie Saltwick, Armond Hauge, and Mark and Ina Myles Scholarships provide $3,000 renewable grants designed to support four years of post-secondary higher education for Denfeld graduates.
+Each year, these combined scholarships provide more than $130,000 for first year post-secondary education expenses for nearly 50 deserving Denfeld graduates.

 A minimum 2.2 (Hauge) or 2.6 (Saltwick) GPA must be maintained for renewal after year one.